 In addition to the monster, someone had felled several trees across it in order to make it completely inaccessible to cars.
 It looked pretty inaccessible to pedestrians too, unless I wanted to clamber over the tree trunks, which I didn’t.

-Disappointed, I continued along the A-road but I hadn’t gone more than a stone’s throw when I encountered footpath sign pointing down to the shore road.
+Disappointed, I continued along the A-road but I hadn’t gone more than a stone’s throw when I encountered a footpath sign pointing down to the shore road.
 I took the footpath.

 The path was quite steep and slippery with mud and snaked its way through undergrowth that seemed to consist entirely of rhododendrons.
 But that’s what rhododendrons do.
 Lovely as it looks when in bloom, R. ponticum is not native; introduced by Victorian gardeners, it quickly escaped and is one of the most virulent invasive species to overrun British woodland.